elkozmon/zoonavigator/docs/docker/index.rst

 Docker
 ======

-ZooNavigator ships as a `Docker image <https://hub.docker.com/r/elkozmon/zoonavigator>`_.
+ZooNavigator is available at `Docker image <https://hub.docker.com/r/elkozmon/zoonavigator>`_.

 The following pages explain how to configure your Docker deployment.